Asghar Ali Shah (politician)

-Asghar Ali Shah (اصغر علی شاہ; born 29 August 1938) is a Pakistani politician who had been a member of the National Assembly of Pakistan, from June 2013 to May 2018.
+Asghar Ali Shah (اصغر علی شاہ; born 29 August 1938) is a Pakistani politician who had been a member of the National Assembly of Pakistan from June 2013 to May 2018.

 Early life

 He was born on 29 August 1938.

 Political career

-He ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-212 (Naushero Feroze-II) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-212 (Naushero Feroze-II) in the 2008 Pakistani general election but was unsuccessful.
 He received 6,401 votes and lost the seat to Syed Zafar Ali Shah.
 In the same election, he ran for the seat of the Provincial Assembly of Sindh as an independent candidate from Constituency PS-20 (Naushero Feroze-II) but was unsuccessful.
 He received 6,920 votes and lost the seat to Abdul Haque, a candidate of Pakistan Peoples Party (PPP).

-He was elected to the National Assembly as a candidate of PPP from Constituency NA-212 (Naushero Feroze-II) in 2013 Pakistani general election.
+He was elected to the National Assembly as a candidate of PPP from Constituency NA-212 (Naushero Feroze-II) in the 2013 Pakistani general election.
 He received 93,884 votes and defeated Ghulam Rasool Khan Jatoi.
 In the same election, he ran for the seat of the Provincial Assembly of Sindh as an independent candidate from Constituency PS-20 (Naushero Feroze-II) but was unsuccessful.
 He received 135 votes and lost the seat to Syed Murad Ali Shah.